-Summer Term begins April 17, 2023 with pre-intensive course preparation.
+Intersession begins October 18, 2023 with pre-intensive course preparation.
 See course Canvas site or syllabus provided by instructor to find your required reading assignments.
 Pre-Intensive assignments may also include a brief online video conference, writing assignments or other activities as indicated by the instructor.

 Come enjoy our lovely campus and opportunities for fellowship with colleagues in ministry.
 Our on-campus Summer Session includes daily chapel and a community-wide morning break.
 Intensive, in-person classes meet as shown in the course schedule below.